-Brassidic acid (22 carbon atoms) was first prepared from erucic acid by Reimer W. in 1886.
+Brassidic acid, a carboxylic acid with a 22 carbon chain, was first prepared from erucic acid by Reimer W. in 1886.
+In fact, hydrogenation of erucic acid gives behenic acid and, as by-product, brassidic acid.

 Molecular weight: 338.56768 g/mol